mfadlanridho/dont-drop-the-coin/docs/systems/06_MOVEMENT_MOTOR_ARCHITECTURE.md

 # 📄 MOVEMENT MOTOR ARCHITECTURE (`MovementMotor.luau`)

-This document specifies the architecture, configuration parameters, steering capture/release mechanisms, and physics constraint lifecycle management of **`MovementMotor.luau`** adapted from *Roblox AI Workspace* for **Don't Drop The Coin!**.
+This document specifies the architecture, configuration parameters, steering capture/release mechanisms, and physics constraint lifecycle management of **`MovementMotor.luau`** for **Don't Drop The Coin!**.

 ---